merlinTU/rpg_arena/RULES.md

 2. **Use Item / Equip Weapon:** Use an [item](#46-items) from your inventory or change your [weapon](#45-weapons).
 3. **Wait:** Do nothing this turn.
 4. **Surrender:** End the fight safely, but you will receive no rewards at the end of the battle.

+After your turn, the enemy phase begins.
+Enemy units will always attack as long as a weapon is equipped.
+Consider that your fighter can take damage from a counterattack when initiating a [fight round](#51-fight-round)
+, as well as during the enemy phase.

 ### 3.5.
 End Fight